What we know and have established

 Though these options also vary slightly, they're all essentially associated with the same general idea.
 The delusion theory solves apostolic martyrdom or potential persecution from a naturalistic perspective other than the alternative -- to simply dismiss martyrdom or community persecution all together which stands against a slew of evidence to the contrary.
-Most of the martyrdoms of the early apostles are indeed iffy, but we know from numerous biblical and extrabiblical sources describing the historical environment of Judea that the early Judeo-Christian movement would have been under at least some pressure, if not severe hostility and antagonism against their claims and beliefs.
-We have no reason to doubt the legitimacy of the persecution described in the New Testament considering that this accurately coincides with other ancient records that describe the same staunchly fundamentalist Judean environment (I go into detail about this hostile environment in the last article of this series).
-Assuming this to be true, people don't typically die or even risk their lives in an opposing and hostile environment for what they consciously know is not true, especially within their own communities.
+Most of the martyrdoms of the early apostles are indeed iffy, but we know from numerous biblical and extrabiblical sources describing the historical environment of Judea that the early Judeo-Christian movement would have been under at least some pressure, if not severe hostility and antagonism towards their claims and beliefs.
+We have no reason to doubt the legitimacy of the persecution described in the New Testament considering how it accurately coincides with other ancient records that describe a staunchly fundamentalist Judean environment during this time (I go into detail about this hostile environment in the last article of this series).
+Assuming apostolic martyrdom or even persecution the early church faced to be true, people don't typically die or even risk their lives in such an opposing and hostile environment for what they consciously know is not true, especially within their own communities.
 However, it's certainly possible to believe they would take such a risk for what they thought was true.
 Therefore, an argument from delusion or what they thought was true basically solves this problem by providing two premises:

 The first thing one would note about the latter choice is that it doesn't account for the empty tomb, the missing body, or why nobody -- authorities, early inquisitors, opposing religious sects, family, friends, skeptics, etc. -- pointed this out or cited the tomb as evidence to squash this misconception, which takes us back to Theory #1 -- who took the body and why wasn't it available to counter this belief?
 Now you can see the necessity of a tomb legend theory wild card here to solve this problem (a theory I debunked here: Part II).
 Simply put, if there was no tomb with a body, there's obviously no issue here to solve.
 However, since we established the fact that there indeed was a tomb burial and a body, one would have to in this case conflate two theories: Theory #2 -- delusions with Theory #1 -- removed body.
 In other words, we would speculate that Theory #1 -- someone removed the body, preceded Theory #2 -- they had delusions or hallucinations as a result of the missing body.
 Theory #1, however, is unresolved and doubtful in and of itself, and this only furthers the complications than it actually solves.
 But overlooking Theory #1, Theory #2 also has its own problems.